Ah, the timeless question of the new ecommerce entrepreneur.

 Just look at the top online shopping categories: furniture and appliances certainly aren’t making the cut.
 Meanwhile, consumers have spent more than 759 billion on fashion-related items, which means they already have their choice of trusted store.

 Cross off the following general categories from your idea list: books, appliances, everyday products, and sports.
 You’ll need to avoid product-related dropshipping mistakes if you want to be successful.
 You’ll also need to be more specific by finding a niche.

 3. Identify Online Products That Customers Will Buy Repeatedly

 Sometimes one-off online orders are the best, but if you’re choosing products with small profit margin, relying on many people buying your product once is not the best strategy for longevity.

 Think of online products that people will repeatedly buy from you over time and build brand loyalty with them.
 Cosmetics, clothing, and party supplies are examples of products that people will need many times during the year.

-Targeting them with remarketing campaigns after their first purchase, and following up with personalized emails will create a great relationship that will lead them back to you in the future.
+Targeting them with remarketing campaigns after their first purchase, and following up with personalized email marketing will create a great relationship that will lead them back to you in the future.

 The lifetime value of these customers can be higher than all your one-off customers if you plan your retouch campaign to suit them.

-There are a few general rules to remember: the lower the price, the better the conversion rate.
-The higher the price, the more support you’ll need to provide.
+There are a few general rules to remember when contemplating what to sell online: the lower the price, the better the conversion rate.
+The higher the price, the more effort you’ll need to make.